Mario-GF/Data-Science-Projects/Number-Plate-Recognition-Yolov8/README.md

 ## data

-The video I used in this tutorial can be downloaded [here](https://www.pexels.com/video/traffic-flow-in-the-highway-2103099/).
+The video I used  can be downloaded [here](https://www.pexels.com/video/traffic-flow-in-the-highway-2103099/).

 ## models